top of page

 NARRATIVE ARCHITECTURE

-The screenplay of LUZ is built on solid storytelling principles and a personal style of writing that values subtlety, visual poetry, and emotional precision.
+The screenplay of LUZ is built upon solid storytelling principles and a deeply personal writing style that values subtlety, visual poetry, and emotional precision.

-Every scene, gesture, and image serves a dramatic purpose within the characters’ emotional arcs.
-The Licancabur volcano, the black screen, the binocular, the night sky, the Wow Radio, and the mysterious figure are not mere aesthetics; each holds symbolic weight in the protagonist’s inner journey and in the transformation of others.
+Every scene, gesture, and image serves a clear dramatic purpose within the characters’ emotional arcs.
+Elements such as the Licancabur volcano, Eduardo’s binoculars, the star Antares, the Wow Radio, and the mysterious old Andean woman are not mere aesthetic details; each carries symbolic weight in the protagonist’s inner journey and in the transformation of others.

-The narrative trusts the audience’s sensitivity; instead of explaining, it invites the viewer to feel and discover through sensations, visual echoes, and quiet metaphors.
+The narrative trusts the audience’s sensitivity, rather than explaining.
+It invites the viewer to feel and discover through sensations, visual echoes, and quiet metaphors.

 The references that helped shape LUZ blend personal passions, extensive research, visual delicacy, and deeply intimate emotions.

-In music, inspiration comes from composers like Jóhann Jóhannsson, Brian Eno, Ólafur Arnalds, Max Richter and Loscil, who translate the desert’s vastness and the soul’s depths into sound.
+In music, inspiration comes from composers like Jóhann Jóhannsson, Brian Eno, Jean-Miche Jarre, Ólafur Arnalds and Max Richter, who translate the desert’s vastness and the soul’s depths into sound.

 Chile’s cultural roots appear in the voices of Inti-Illimani, Violeta Parra, La Noche, Zalo Reyes and Fernando Milagros, creating a bridge between the Atacama’s landscape and the emotional memories of its characters.